 Can you put dish soap in a dishwasher?
-Well, it's a commonly asked question, and one we've all thought when we've just filled the dishwasher to the brim and rummaged around in a box of dishwasher pods, only to find that they're all gone.
+Well, it's a commonly asked question we've all thought about when we've just filled the dishwasher to the brim and rummaged around in a box of dishwasher pods, only to find they're all gone.

 We use dish soap to create plentiful bubbles, enough to fill the sink, and it is very effective at removing grease and stains from our plates, cutlery, and pans.
-Would it be quite so effective when used in a dishwasher though?
-Unfortunately, this isn't the best solution to your troubles.
-The best dishwashers are designed to run on very specific detergents, so dish soap will not function quite so effectively inside your machine, and could actually cause real damage if you add too much.
+Is it so effective when used in a dishwasher, though?
+Unfortunately, there are better solutions to your troubles.
+The best dishwashers are designed to run on particular detergents, so dish soap will only function somewhat effectively inside your machine and could cause real damage if you add too much.

 Can you use dish soap in a dishwasher?

 No, you should not use dish soap in a dishwasher.

 Dish soap is designed to lather, so it's not a good idea to put it in a contained area such as the inside of a dishwasher.
 While dish soap and detergent may do a very similar job on the surface, detergent is designed to work inside dishwashers and remove grime and residue from your dishes using enzymes, which do not lather.

 If you do use dish soap inside a dishwasher, even a small amount, you can expect it to foam uncontrollably, so much so that those who have tried to use dish soap in a dishwasher have often been left with sudsy, slippery floors!